erikruiter2/ansible_lab/roles/cisco_device_provisioning/README.md

 VLAN service provisioning
 -------------------------

-Each interface on the siwtch provides a vlan service for the connected device.
+Each interface on the siwtch provides a vlan service for the connected device.<br>
 There are many different device types which can be connected to the switch, which can have different ethernet switching requirements.
 To group the required statements for configuring a port, a port profile can be created, so that the configuration per port stays compact, without redundant information.

+* The port profiles are specified in the group_vars file of the related group.
+* Portprofiles are assigned in the hostvars file of the switch.
+Each interface can list a single portprofile (or none).
+* Variables in the portprofile can be overwritten in the hostvars file.

-Some practical examples of portprofiles:
+Some practical examples of portprofiles, which are written in the group_vars file:
 <table>
   <th>Example</th><th>Comments</th>
   <tr><td><pre>